Point-to-Point Integration: When to Use It and When Not To

 1. It offers a low-code/no-code UX that empowers lines of business to build integrations

 As an integration-led automation platform doesn’t require writing a line of code, employees across lines of business can use it themselves to build integrations.
 This, in and of itself, can help your organization quickly scale its integration-building efforts as well as overcome its backlog of integrations efficiently.

-In addition, since you’re allowing the employees who consistently use the apps and that have experience with the workflows to implement everything themselves, they’re more likely to build integrations and automations that do a better job of addressing their team’s needs.
+In addition, since you’re allowing the employees who consistently use the apps and that have experience with the workflows to implement everything themselves.
+They’re more likely to build integrations and automation that do a better job of addressing their team’s needs.

 2. It provides a dashboard that gives you full visibility